ssbc/ssb-db/README.md

 db.status()
 ```

-Returns metadata about the status of various ssb plugins. ssb-db adds an `sync` section, that shows where each index is up to. output might took like this:
+Returns metadata about the status of various ssb plugins. ssb-db adds an `sync` section, that shows where each index is up to.
+The purpose is to provide an overview of how ssb is working.

+Output might took like this:

 ```json
 {